Newt: Systematics

 Hypselotriton and Liangshantriton are regarded as separate genera by some authors, but this is not unanimous.

 The term "newt" has traditionally been seen as an exclusively functional term for salamanders living in water, and not a clade.
 Phylogenetic analyses have however shown that species in the Salamandridae traditionally called newts do form a monophyletic group.
 Other, more distantly related salamander families also contain fully or in part aquatic species, such as the mole salamanders, the Proteidae, or the Sirenidae.

-Classification of all genera of the Pleurodelinae subfamily after Pyron and Weins, revised by Mikko Haaramo.
+Classification of all genera of the Pleurodelinae subfamily:

 Phylogenetics

 Phylogenetic analyses estimated the origin of the newt subfamily in the Late Cretaceous to Eocene.
 Several fossil salamanders have also been referred to the Pleurodelinae, including: